-A vocal defender of "enhanced interrogation techniques" and other aspects of the George W. Bush administration's "war on terror," Thiessen was one of several Washington Post opinion writers—others included Charles Krauthammer and Jennifer Rubin—who championed the Mitt Romney/Paul Ryan presidential campaign and issued harsh attacks on President Barack Obama during the run up to the 2012 presidential election.
+A vocal defender of "enhanced interrogation techniques" and other aspects of the "war on terror," Thiessen was one of several Washington Post opinion writers—others included Charles Krauthammer and Jennifer Rubin—who championed the Mitt Romney/Paul Ryan presidential campaign and issued harsh attacks on President Barack Obama during the run up to the 2012 presidential election.

-Reflecting on the Post's controversial recent history of hiring right-wing ideologues, the episode led Salon columnist Alex Pareene to opine: "When you, the major daily newspaper, get to the point where your official in-house fact checker is not just calling one of your columnists dishonest but also practically mocking his arguments as ridiculous, maybe you should reconsider some of your hiring strategies."
+Reflecting on the Post's controversial history of hiring right-wing ideologues, one Salon columnist said of the episode, "When you, the major daily newspaper, get to the point where your official in-house fact checker is not just calling one of your columnists dishonest but also practically mocking his arguments as ridiculous, maybe you should reconsider some of your hiring strategies."

 A speechwriter in the Bush White House and Donald Rumsfeld Pentagon, Thiessen has a lengthy track record working for right-wing and hardline nationalist organizations and political figures.
 He was a policy adviser to Sen. Jesse Helms in the late 1990s; served as a assistant at the William Bennett-led Empower America (now FreedomWorks); and received a fellowship at the Stanford University-based Hoover Institution.